Bubble and Chic: Cosy restaurants in Brussels

 108, rue de Tenbosch 1050 Ixelles

 Not far from the chic quartier of Sablon, Orphyse Chausette is another place where you need to book early to get a table.
 The owner Philippe Renoux, originally from the south of France, came to Brussels decades ago for love (don't we all?) and he serves delicacies of his native land.
 The wine list also reflects that with an excellent selection of Languedoc Roussillon wines, as well as a great selection of French wines from all areas.

 Charles Hanssensstraat 5, 1000 Brussels

 L'Idiot du village

-Has a rather eclectic feel to it – well-fitting for the area – and is nestled in up a little side street from Rue Haute.
+This cosy restaurant in Brussels has a rather eclectic feel to it – well-fitting for the area – and is nestled up a little side street from Rue Haute.
 The crockery is all different and the place is decorated with colourful candle holders and glass lanterns.
-The food here again is French Belgian and everything on the menu (this time written rather than chalkboard) is beautifully cooked.
+The food here is French Belgian and everything on the menu (this time written rather than chalkboard) is beautifully cooked.
 There's a nice choice for people who, like myself, don't eat red meat and the fish is excellent.

 Ons-Heerstraat 19, 1000 Brussels